-Difference between a Free DNS and Premium DNS
+Difference between a Free DNS and a Premium DNS

 Almost all the domain registrar provides free DNS which caters to the basic web hosting needs.
-While a premium DNS assures better Service Level Agreements, better response time, security as well as better uptime.
-It also provides facility to use multiple DNS, so that in case if one fails it will automatically switch to another available one.
+While a premium DNS assures better Service Level Agreements, better response time, security as well and better uptime.
+It also provides the facility to use multiple DNS, so that in case one fails it will automatically switch to another available one.
 Hence, it assures better uptime.